-A number of new amendments and interpretations to standards are effective for annual periods beginning after 1 July 2019 and have not been applied in preparing these financial statements.
+A number of new amendments and interpretations to standards are effective for annual periods beginning after 1 July 2021 and have not been applied in preparing these financial statements.

-The Credit Union has elected not to early adopt any other standards, interpretations or amendments that have been issued but not yet effective, and these are not expected to have a material financial reporting impact.
+The Credit Union has elected not to early adopt any other standards, interpretations or amendments that have been issued but not yet effective.
+These are not expected to have financial reporting impact.